Master in theology and ministry

-The academic field of theology is also in progress.
-Throughout the Master of Theology and Ministry, students will be brought to the forefront of practical theological research: Whereas some speak of an empirical turn, and are dedicated to the contextual and experiential side of theology, others advocate more of a theological turn interested in the distinct spiritual and revelatory nature of theology.
-A radical willingness to listen to the empirical reality as it is and a radical willingness to search for theological significance and response is a mark of Master in Theology and Ministry.
+The academic field of theology is in development.
+As MATM-students you are brought to the forefront of practical theological research: whereas some speak of an empirical turn, and are dedicated to the contextual and experiential side of theology, others advocate more of a theological turn interested in the distinct spiritual and revelatory nature of theology.
+In any case, MATM represents a sincere willingness to bring theoretical insights to the practice field, and practical disturbance to theory.

 - Thinking theologically about practice (15)